 Mopeds with electric motors would be classified as state-registered vehicles under the revised law, hitting riders with a $100 fee.
 Additionally, combustion-engine mopeds that run on fuel would face a $14 state fee.

 WAVY.com reported on how mopeds that have been registered and titled will be issued a license plate for the back of the vehicle.
 There is an annual cost for registration and getting a title has a one-time cost.

 Not registering a moped is now a class two misdemeanor, punishable by up to a $1,000 fine and six months in prison, according to Virginia DMV.

 For further information about what documents you’ll need to register your moped in Virginia, visit the DMV’s website.

-Our attorneys have noted many accidents in Hampton Roads involving mopeds including a number on Mercury Boulevard in Hampton.
+Our personal injury lawyers have noted many accidents in Hampton Roads involving mopeds including a number on Mercury Boulevard in Hampton.
 We recognize the rights of motorcyclists to be given space and safe conditions in cities such as Norfolk, Hampton, and Virginia Beach, as well as their right to sue drivers who hit them.

 Call Cooper Hurley at 757.997.6254 for a free consultation if you have been hurt in an auto accident.